 The Cons:

-Open Hardware Monitor was a great monitoring option for many years until it was abandoned and outdated in 2016.
-This caused many issues for people running Ryzen systems and newer Intel processors too.
+Open Hardware Monitor was an excellent monitoring option for many years until it was abandoned and outdated in 2016.
+This caused many problems for people running Ryzen systems and newer Intel processors too.

 Today it has full support for Ryzen and Intel processors.
 It provides temperature, clock speed, and voltage data on all kinds of PC hardware.